ranon-rat/ranon-rat/README.md

   - <h3>About Him</h3>

-    - is a junior Python developer but does some cool stuff.
+    - He is a junior Python developer but does some cool stuff.